Neuman & Esser: Aftermarket

-In addition to the production of compressors and grinding systems NEUMAN & ESSER offers service.
-Founded in 1983, NEA separated the customer service in 1988 as NEAC Compressor Service, an independent enterprise.
+In addition to the production of compressors and grinding systems, NEUMAN & ESSER offers service.
+Founded in 1983, NEA separated from customer service in 1988 as NEAC Compressor Service, an independent enterprise.
 During the first 10 years, NEAC was a joint venture with Atlas Copco.
-The global sales network provided by the large partner enabled to move directly into international business.
-The clear split between aftermarket and new machinery business provided both greater transparency and a clear focus on the company divisions.
+The global sales network enabled them to move directly into international business.

 NEAC is the service organization for all piston compressor products of the NEUMAN & ESSER GROUP.
 Moreover, NEA has access to all original order documents and original drawings of the compressor brands Linde, Esslinger / GHH, Demag, Mafa Wurzen, Chicago Pneumatic, Halberg, KSB (Erhardt & Sehmer) and PPC (PENN Process Compressors).
-Furthermore, NEUMAN & ESSER acquired from MAN Turbo the entire division of After-Sales Service for Borsig-Berlin piston compressors built in Berlin up to the end of 1995.
-From 2018 to 2021 NEAC Compressor Service and Peter Brotherhood (PB) have partnered to provide service for PB's installed API 618 piston compressors.
+NEUMAN & ESSER acquired from MAN Turbo the entire division of After-Sales Service for Borsig-Berlin piston compressors built in Berlin up to the end of 1995.
+From 2018 to 2021, NEAC Compressor Service and Peter Brotherhood (PB) have partnered to provide service for PB's installed API 618 piston compressors.